docker-archive/docker-pets/README.md

 # Docker Pets

-Docker Pets is a simple application that's useful for testing out features of Docker Datacenter.
+Docker Pets is a simple application that's useful for testing out features of Docker Enterprise Edition.

 If you are interested in a guide on how to demo Docker Pets on the Universal Control Plane then check out [this tutorial](https://github.com/mark-church/docker-pets/blob/master/DEMO-DDC.md).

-If you are interested in contributing to Docker pets please check out the [Release Notes & Roadmap.](https://github.com/mark-church/docker-pets/blob/master/ROADMAP.md).

 ## Versioning

-- `1.0` is the primary version that should be used for demos.
+- `1.0` is the primary version that should be used for demos. `latest` is also tagged with `1.0`
 - `2.0` is a version with minor visual changes.
 Use this to demonstrate rolling updates from `1.0` to `2.0`
 - `broken` is a version that reports a failed healthcheck.
 Use this version to demonstrate an unsucessful rolling update.